 Day 6 – Crabtree to Mt.
 Whitney and back (intense up and downhill)

 Our early, before sun-up start will get us to the top of Mt.
 Whitney at 14,507 feet by lunch (weather permitting).
-The adrenaline will be flowing as we move past Guitar Lake, up the switchbacks, and parallel the Hitchcock peaks.
+The adrenaline will be flowing as we move past Guitar Lake, up the switchbacks, and parallel the Hitchcock peaks to the highest point of our trans-Sierra trail, and the highest point in the contiguous 48 states.
 After signing the book and taking pictures (you can also call home from the top) we’ll hike back to camp for dinner.

 Day 7 – Crabtree to High Desert Camp (moderate to moderate-intense)